-- 1) Call Code Grey. - 2) Notify the local system contractor service provider of the failure and ask for expedited service call to correct. - System contractor service provider: City of Toronto - System contractor service provider Contact Info.: 311 - 3) Request an estimated time to correct following the initial investigation. - 4) Notify the manager/nurse in charge or designate. - 5) Review Evacuation plan and prepare to institute if time to correct is greater than 12 hours.
+1) Call Code Grey.

-- 6) Notify support services office. - 7) Direct Maintenance to search for leaks / shut off water i.e. at localized appliance. - 8) Implement emergency water rations for residents as required (i.e. boil water advisory).
+- 2) Notify the local system contractor service provider of the failure and ask for expedited service call to correct. - System contractor service provider: Toronto Water Authority - System contractor service provider Contact Info.: 311 - Location of system contractor service provider Contract: N/A - 3) Request an estimated time to correct following the initial investigation. - 4) Notify the manager/nurse in charge or designate. - 5) Review Evacuation plan and prepare to institute if time to correct is greater than 12 hours. - 6) Notify support services office. - 7) Direct Maintenance to search for leaks / shut off water i.e. at localized appliance. - 8) Implement emergency water rations for residents as required (i.e. boil water advisory).